oehrlis/o-db-docker/lab/ex01/1x01en-Exercise.md

-## Exercise 1: Simple docker image to get warm
+## Exercise 1: Get known the Environment

 ### Exercise Goals

-Create a simple Docker image to get warm.

-- Everybody can successfully build a docker image.
+Simple exercise to get to know the environment.

-- Everybody can successfully run a docker container.
+- Everybody can access his/her compute instance.

 ### Tasks